KenYounge/passcode/README.md

      * Alternatively, you can list those files for exclusion in the `.gitignore` file.

-  5. Include only the encrypted versions of the protected modules in the repository.

-   `git add *.rc4`
+  5. Include only the encrypted versions of the protected modules in the repository: `git add *.rc4`

   6. Re-run `import_export()` each time you change a protected module.